Blog · arXiv Analysis · Last reviewed June 25, 2026

 From News to Network

-The paper, arXiv:2606.27347 [cs.CL], is titled Mapping Political-Elite Networks in Europe with a Multilingual Joint Entity-Relation Extraction Pipeline. arXiv lists Kirill Solovev and Jana Lasser as the authors and records version 1 on June 25, 2026.
+The paper, arXiv:2606.27347 [cs.CL], is titled Mapping Political-Elite Networks in Europe with a Multilingual Joint Entity-Relation Extraction Pipeline. arXiv lists Kirill Solovev and Jana Lasser as the authors, with version 1 submitted on June 25, 2026 and a later version 2 posted on June 29, 2026.
+Because the paper is moving quickly, claims about exact numbers should cite the version used.

 This is a fresh companion to the political-ad memory essay, the partisan-persona essay, and the data-cartels review.
 Those pages ask how political influence is stored, targeted, or monopolized.
 This paper asks how political relationships themselves can be extracted from multilingual news and made graph-readable.